Felicia-Mayeyane/Mood-Checker-App-with-Javascript/README.md

 # Mood-Checker-App-with-Javascript
-I created this to check my mood: display an encouraging quote and suggested activities with a cute images my favorite pets and cartoon characters depending on my mood
+I created this to check my mood: display an encouraging quotes and suggested activities with cute images of my favorite pets and cartoon characters depending on my mood

 <h2>Felicia's Mood tracker</h2>